ianagpawa/blog/_data/blog/2020-10-04-weather-search.md

 }
 ```

 It's pretty much reuseable code, since it'll apply to any API call being made on react/redux.
-I'm surprised something like this isn't integrated.
+I mean, you would have to tweak the getUrl and the params bit, but it's generalizable.
+I'm surprised something like this isn't already part of the package.

 I still need to add an error notification, probably red-colored text of some sort.